rpy2/rpy2/doc/rinterface.rst

 0

 .. note::

-   Not all R environment are hash tables, and this may influence performances when doing repeated lookups
+   Not all R environment are hash tables, and this may influence performances when doing repeated lookups.

 .. note::

-  a copy of the R object is made in the R space.
+   A copy of the R object is made in the R space.

 :meth:`__iter__`
 ^^^^^^^^^^^^^^^^